 Teach, Learn, Share

 I can proofread anything for you (in English or Romanian), teach you Khemetic Seeing, and I am looking to learn more about how to be active and sporty.
-We will share new adventures and memories about old ones.
+I would also love to learn Shojin cooking sometime.

 What I Can Share with Hosts